claussian/sg-philosophy/README.md

 Different flavours of cluster analysis were performed (k-means, partition-around-medoids) on both unstandardized and standardized variables and the best combination selected based on the most distinct separation of resulting clusters via visual inspection.
 Optimal number of clusters was determined using the [silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) method as provided by the function `fviz_nbclust` in the `factoextra` package.

-For Principal Components Analysis, function `prcomp` was used and variable plotting function `fviz_pca_var` was used on the results to visually inspect the loadings of each question onto pairs of orthogonal dimensions.
+For Principal Components Analysis, function `prcomp` was used and variable plotting function `fviz_pca_var` was applied onto the results to visually inspect the loadings of each question onto pairs of orthogonal dimensions.